-What to Put on a Resume: Section by Section Guide (2026)
+What to Put on a Resume (Ranked by What ATS Reads First)

 If you have ever stared at a blank document wondering what to put on a resume, you are not alone.
 It is one of the most searched career questions on the internet — and one of the most poorly answered.
 Most guides give you a generic list of sections and move on.
 They do not tell you which sections matter most to the algorithms screening your resume, how long to spend on each one, or what to skip entirely.